‘F*** them all!’: Lewis Hamilton praised by Toto Wolff for ‘damage limitation’

 The Dutch star will be eight places ahead of Hamilton, who has suffered a demotion to 10th after a five-place grid penalty incurred for a fifth engine change of the campaign when only three are permitted.

+“But we failed the test and their argument has to be respected and this is why we also decided not to appeal the decision.
+If the stewards decide you have to take it on the chin and it goes both ways.”

+Looking ahead to Sunday’s 71-lap race, Wolff concluded: “Lewis is starting from 10th, not 20th, and Valtteri is up there on pole so it is more encouraging than it appeared 90 minutes ago.”

-After securing an advantageous position over his title rival, Verstappen said: “The start was not the best.
+And Verstappen, after securing an advantageous position over his title rival, concluded: “The start was not the best.
 Nevertheless, our pace was quite good but when you get close here you cannot really pass.

 “Today it was not possible but we will try again tomorrow.”